Motorcycle accident lawyer

 Time limits and procedural deadlines

-Strict statutory time limits apply to all Queensland motorcycle accident claims, and missing these deadlines can permanently bar your claim.
-In most cases, a formal Notice of Accident Claim must be lodged within 9 months of the accident, and court proceedings must generally be commenced within 3 years from the date of the accident, or your claim will be statute-barred (extinguished).
+In most cases, a formal Notice of Accident Claim must be lodged within 9 months of the accident, and court proceedings (the formal filing of the claim, not a trial) must generally be commenced within 3 years of the date of the accident.
+Most claims settle long before this stage.

-At Gain Lawyers, we make sure you understand your rights - and don’t miss out on the compensation you deserve.
+At Gain Lawyers, we make sure you understand your rights and the compensation available under the scheme.

 Lane filtering is lawful and not evidence of negligence